nafeesahyounis/expenses-management-tutorial-python/tutorial.md

 ```
 ## Search

-This takes a name as an input value.
-It then for this 'name' in the expenses of the logged in user.
+This searches for the expenses of the logged in user by name.

 ![searchexpense](images/def_search_expense.png)